Shore & Stone

 • Seasonings: Garlic powder, onion powder, salt, and pepper take the flavors to the next level!

 • Grated Parmesan Cheese: Grate it yourself for the best texture (I use my food processor).
-You can also use a parmesan-romano cheese mix if you prefer.
+You can also use a Parmesan-Romano cheese mix if you prefer.

 A hand scooping a chip with spinach artichoke dip in it.